Country Bear Jamboree: Other Animals

 Buff – Buff is considered the leader of the mounted animal heads and is also the largest.
 He is the head portion of an American bison.
-He is voiced by Disney legend Thurl Ravenscroft.

-Max – Max is the head portion of a whitetail buck and is voiced by Peter Renaday.
+Max – Max is the head portion of a whitetail buck.

-Melvin – Melvin, a bull moose head, is of the animal head trio.
-He often makes good-natured jokes and is voiced by Bill Lee.
+Melvin – Melvin, the head portion of a bull moose, is one of the animal head trio.
+He often makes well meaning jokes.

 Sammy – Sammy is Henry's raccoon pal who cuddles around Henry's top hat.
 He acts like a coonskin cap for Henry.
-He is voiced by Bill Cole.
 In the Country Bear Vacation Hoedown, Sammy gets replaced by a skunk named Randy.

+Randy – A skunk who appears in the Vacation Hoedown version of the show.
+At several points during the show, guests can hear some of the bears yelling about a skunk that got backstage, and eventually Randy finds himself on top of Henry's head.
+When confronted, Randy says he simply wanted to get into show business, and Henry invites him to join in the show's finale.
+In the Tokyo Disneyland version of the show, he is named "Sunny."

+Webster – A penguin who appears in the Country Bear Christmas Special alongside Terrence.
+In the Walt Disney World and Disneyland versions of the show, Webster is frozen in a block of ice and does not speak, instead just rattling around every now and then as Terrence asks him to sing.
+In the Tokyo Disneyland version, Webster is thawed out and sings with Terrence.

+Dolores – Another animal companion to Terrence, Dolores the octopus is found in the Country Bear Vacation Hoedown.
+She has a romantic relationship with Terrence, but in the Walt Disney World and Disneyland versions of the show, it does not work out.
+In the Tokyo Disneyland version, she is a more cartoon-like octopus as opposed to the original realistic design, and she sings a love song with Terrence.

 At Disneyland, Max, Buff, and Melvin currently reside in The Many Adventures of Winnie the Pooh, which replaced the Country Bear Playhouse in 2003 (which had closed nearly two years prior).
 They hang above the entrance to the "Hunny Heaven" room, but riders must turn around in order to see them.
-The set of Max, Buff & Melvin featured there were the Audio-Animatronic figures found in one of the shows.
+The set of Max, Buff & Melvin featured there were the static non-animatronic figures found in Mile Long Bar.

-At the Magic Kingdom and Tokyo Disneyland the three trophy heads of Max, Buff and Melvin hung on the right side of the theatre but at Disneyland they hung on the left side.
+At the Magic Kingdom and Tokyo Disneyland the three trophy heads of Max, Buff and Melvin hung on the right side of the theater.
+At Disneyland, the configuration was flipped, with the three being hung on the left side.

-The Tokyo Disneyland and the Former Disneyland versions of the show houses 2 theatres.
-The Magic Kingdom version only houses 1 theatre.

-The Show
+Voice Actors

+Note: List does not include Gomer, Ted, Fred, and Baby Oscar, as they never speak in any of the shows.
+Also, list doesn't currently include Japanese voice actors.